Submissions

 The text size of the formula should be similar to normal text size.

-The journal complies with I4OC standards for open citations, the list of references should show each citation in alphabetical order as follows:
+All references in your manuscript must be formatted using the 7th edition of the American Psychological Association (APA) referencing style.
+The journal complies with I4OC standards for open citations.
+The list of references should show each citation in alphabetical.

 Book with one author